How to Properly Tighten a Mountain Bike Chain: A Step-by-Step Guide

 To fine-tune the chain tension, shift through all the gears while pedaling and pay attention to any hesitation or difficulty in shifting.
 If you notice any issues, adjust the chain tension accordingly.
 A common method is to adjust the tension until the chain is just barely touching the derailleur’s jockey wheels in the smallest cog, and where there is no tension on the chain in the largest cog.
 It may take a few attempts to get it just right, but once you find the sweet spot, your shifting will be much more efficient and enjoyable.
 Remember to always test ride your bike after any chain adjustment to ensure it is functioning correctly.

-Related Post: How to Convert Your Mountain Bike to an Ebike: A Comprehensive Guide
+Related Post: How to Go Tubeless on Your Mountain Bike: A Step-by-Step Guide

 Ongoing chain maintenance: tips for long-lasting performance